Privacy Policy

 Third-party links and third-party providers of products and services available via the Tide Platform

-Occasionally, at our reasonable discretion, we may include or offer products or services to you from our business partners (third parties).
-These are independent service providers whose services are made available to you or promoted via the Tide Platform (for example invoicing, accounting, payment processing, direct debit and credit loan providers).
+Occasionally, at our reasonable discretion, we will include or offer products or services to you from our business partners (third parties).
+These are independent service providers whose services are made available to you or promoted via the Tide Platform (for example invoicing, accounting, payment processing, direct debit, domain registration, insurance and credit loan providers).

-As a Tide member, you can opt to make use of these services, such that your data may be shared with the third-party providers or we may redirect you to the third-party provider.
-The personal data we may share and collect in those cases may include, depending on the service involved, and by way of example, the name and contact details of your business, your employees’ data and payroll data, invoicing data, your customer data and any other data that the provider may require to deliver the product or service requested by you.
+As a Tide member, you can opt to make use of these services, such that your data will be shared by Tide with the third-party providers to facilitate your use of the products or services, or you will be referred directly to the third-party provider.
+The personal data we will share and collect in those cases will include, depending on the service involved, and by way of example, the name and contact details of your business, your turnover, employees’ data and payroll data, invoicing data, your customer data and any other data that the provider may require to deliver the product or service requested by you.

-Business partners may act as data processors to Tide or as data controllers.
+Business partners will act as Data Processors to Tide or as Data Controllers.
 When business partners act as Data Processors to Tide, they will process your personal data solely to deliver the Tide Products and Services that you have requested and as described in this Privacy Policy.
 When business partners act as separate Data Controllers – they will have their own and independent privacy policies that apply when you use their products and services or visit their website.
-We (and any other Tide Group company; or any of our Tide company directors, officers, agents, contractors, sub-contractors or workers) have no responsibility or liability (however so caused) for the content, activities, data processing and services relating to those service providers or their linked websites.
-You can contact those third-party business partners for more data on how they may use your data.
+We (and any other Tide Group Entity; or any of our Tide company directors, officers, agents, contractors, sub-contractors or workers) have no responsibility or liability (however so caused) for the content, activities, data processing and services relating to those service providers who act as data controllers or their linked websites.
+You can contact those third-party business partners for more data on how they will use your data.

 How long we keep your personal data

-We will keep your personal data as long as you are a customer of Tide.
+We will keep your personal data for as long as you use the Tide Products and Services.

-We may keep your personal data after you stop being a customer.
-The reasons we may do this are:
+We will keep your personal data for a limited period after you stop using the Tide Products and Services.
+Some of the reasons why we will do this are:

 • To respond to a question or complaint, or to show whether we gave you fair treatment